qtproject/pyside-pyside-setup/examples/async/minimal/doc/minimal.rst

   asynchronous coroutine with a sleep.
 It is designed to highlight which boilerplate code is essential for an async program with Qt and offers a starting point for more complex programs.

-Both examples feature:

-1. A window class.
-2. An `AsyncHelper` class containing `start_guest_run` plus helpers and callbacks necessary for its invocation.
-The entry point for the Trio/asyncio guest run is provided as an argument from outside, which can be any async function.

 While `eratosthenes` offloads the asynchronous logic that will run in trio's/asyncio's event loop into a separate class, `minimal` demonstrates that